mmai/piquetBook/index.md

 You should not thoughtlessly call your bestsuit for point, when you have two points.
 Youshould consider which of the two it is to youradvantage to declare.

-For example:&mdash;You (elder hand) have king,queen, knave, eight of hearts; and ace, queen,ten, eight of clubs.
+For example:-You (elder hand) have king,queen, knave, eight of hearts; and ace, queen,ten, eight of clubs.
 You call four cards, allowedto be good.
 You propose to attack in hearts;you should therefore declare that suit for point.

 PIQUET.
 153